Skip to content

 Dr. Andrew Merelman is an Emergency Medicine resident at the University of New Mexico with a strong academic and clinical focus on airway management, procedural safety, and simulation-based training.
 He has published widely on topics such as bougie-first intubation, alternatives to RSI, and performance under stress in airway emergencies.
 Dr. Merelman brings a modern, evidence-informed approach to airway education, emphasizing innovation, safety, and adaptability in high-stakes environments.

-Chris Reisig MD – EM
+Chris Reisig, MD – EM

 Co-Director The Protected Airway Collaborative Simulation Program